-So study your audience and give them what they want — and in time.
+So study your audience and give them what they want.

-That’s what SEO professionals call search intent: during keyword research, you have to understand the reason someone is searching for a term and try to meet their intentions.
-(You can read more bout it in the link).
+SEO professionals call this process search intent: during keyword research, you have to understand why someone is searching for a term and try to meet their intentions.

-Readers will bounce or laugh if your tone isn’t right, your language, or the intent is wrong.
+Readers will bounce or laugh if your tone, language, or intent are wrong.